SamuelSwartzberg/flashcardifying_text_temp/inf.md

 For scp, when using user@hostname, add the file with :filename to the end\

 ssh-keygen manages keys for SSH.

+##### NIS/YP

+YP = Yellow Pages
+NIS = Network Information Service
+NIS and YP are the same thing, just that YP was trademarked in GB and hence NIS.
+NIS/YP is a protocol for sharing configuration files between computers. domainname shows or sets the NIS/YP (!) domain nime aliases for domainname: nisdomainname, ypdomainname dnsdomainname shows the systems DNS domain name (the part of the FQDN)

 ##### DNS